 This type of data presents linguistic theorists with a challenge because, despite attested variability across languages in this respect, models of syntax have little to say about it.
 They have hitherto assumed that agreement and switch-reference are mechanisms that target the head of the possessive phrase, but not a dependent element.

-This workshop will bring together researchers who are interested in the syntactic, semanitc and information-structural effects of internal possessor prominence.
+The workshop brought together researchers who are interested in the syntactic, semantic and information-structural effects of internal possessor prominence.